sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

 e.
-Now click Submit Legend.
-The Legend and Areas section will now be populated with the map code, map area, and edited class name.
+Now click **Submit Legend**.
+The **Legend and Areas** section will now be populated with the map code, map area, and edited class name.

 f.
-Always compare the Display map with the Legend labeling values returned to make sure they match.
+Always compare the **Display map** with the **Legend labeling** values returned to make sure they match.

 g.
-You can now Rename and Download the area file if you would like.
+You can now **Rename** and **Download** the area file if you would like.
 However it will save automatically to your Sepal workspace.

-9. When you’re done, click on Strata selection on the left panel.
+9. When you’re done, click on **Strata selection** on the left panel.

 a.
 Now you need to specify the expected accuracies.
 You will do this for each class.

 i.
-You can get more information by clicking the “+” button to the right of the box that says What are the expected accuracies?
+You can get more information by clicking the “+” button to the right of the box that says **What are the expected accuracies?**

 ii.
 Specifying the expected user accuracy helps the program determine which classes might need more points relative to their area.
 1. Some classes are easier to identify--including common classes and classes with clear identifiers like buildings.
 2. Classes that are hard to identify include rare classes and classes that look very similar to one another.
 Having more classes with low confidence will increase the sample size.

 iii.
-Select the value for classes with high expected user accuracy with the first slider.
+Select the value for classes with high expected user accuracy with **the first slider**.
 This is set to 0.9 by default, and we’ll leave it there.

 iv.
-Then, select the value for classes with low expected user accuracy with the second slider.
+Then, select the value for classes with low expected user accuracy with **the second slider**.
 This is set to 0.7 by default, and we’ll leave it there as well.

 b.
 Now we need to assign each class to the high or the low expected user accuracy group.

 i.
 Think about your forest and non-forest classes.
 Which do you think should be high confidence?
 Which should be low confidence?
 Why?

 ii.
-Click on the box under “high confidence” and assign your high confidence class(es).
+Click on the box under **“high confidence”** and assign your high confidence class(es).
 For this exercise, please assign both Forest & Non-forest to the high confidence class.
 If you assign either to the low confidence class, you will not be able to use the CEO-SEPAL bridge in Exercise 4.2.

 iii.
-Then, click on the box under “low confidence” that appears and assign the corresponding class(es).
+Then, click on the box under **“low confidence”** that appears and assign the corresponding class(es).

 iv.
 If you make a mistake, you may use Backspace on your keyboard to remove the classes.
 Additionally, if you change one of the sliders slightly and, move it back, the class assignments will have been reset and you can restart the process.